jwnwilson/hexrepo/README.md

 - Setup backend
     - Setup sentry to be platform agnostic
+        - Need a way to store per env vars
     - Update feature flags so they are shared across companies by default and can be overriden on a per company bases
         - Add env to feature flags
         - Add company link to feature flag to override